k00ni/manufacturing-industry-ontology-list/README.md

 * [x] Check if there is still a need for column "ontology type" in CSV
 * [ ] Remove KIF related content, because its more clear when there is only RDF (e.g. ontology relations)
 * [ ] Align all licenses (like CC-BY 4.0)
+* Validate ontologies.csv
+  * [ ] by loading each referenced RDF file and try to find ontology IRI
+  * [ ] no TODO in any column
 * [ ] Create at least 1 image which shows ALL ontologies and their relation
 * [ ] Remove obsolete entries from paper.bib
 * [ ] ontologies.csv: add note somewhere about `#.ttl` additions in rdf file column